When Should You Use a Braided Fishing Line?

 Monofilament Fishing Line

-Monofilament, as the name suggests, is made up of a single strand of nylon.
+Monofilament, as the name suggests, comprises a single strand of nylon.
 It is the most stretchable fishing line out of all.

 Benefits